-- 2 teaspoons Old Bay seasoning, plus more for garnish if you like
+- 2 tsp Old Bay seasoning, plus more for garnish if you like

-- 2 tablespoons grapeseed oil, avocado oil, or unrefined coconut oil, plus more for greasing
+- 2 tbsp grapeseed oil, avocado oil, or unrefined coconut oil, plus more for greasing

-- Fine-ground sea salt to taste (optional, but Old Bay is plenty salty)
+- fine-ground sea salt to taste (optional because Old Bay is plenty salty)

 - Place all Honey-Mustard Dipping Sauce ingredients into the blender and blend until smooth.
 Set aside.

 - Grease a glass casserole baking dish or rimmed baking sheet with some oil and set aside.